a-sh-dev/a-sh-dev/README.md

 ### 🪴  Hello〜 *It is me* you're looking for...

-**I'm Angie, an aspiring front-end developer with full-stack capability equipped with graphic design and illustrations skills.**
+☁️ **I'm Angie, an aspiring full-stack capable front-end developer with graphic design and illustrations skills.**

 ⚡ Currently on my way to completing Coder Academy Bootcamp by February 2022.